YoshiCrystal9/FortPatcherNX-exlaunch/README.md

 Drag and drop to the sd card.

+##WARNING, IF USED FOR TOO LONG THE GAME WILL CRASH BECAUSE OF THE RAM USAGE!

 # Credit
 - shadowninja108: epic help
 - Atmosphère: A great reference and guide.